 - showing up to all the classes and giving students the full number of contact hours they deserve each semester.

 Expectations and responsibilities of the students

 Students must take responsibility for their own learning.
 Students also share with the instructor the responsibility for providing an environment conducive to learning.
 Students should personally:

-- actively engage in learning the material and with the process of education, including meeting with the instructor and/or TA when requested to or when necessary;
+- actively engage in learning the material and with the process of education, including meeting with the instructor and/or AI when requested to or when necessary;

 - use the course materials, faculty expertise, and expectations for learning to build their own knowledge and skills;